40+ Employment Verification Letter Samples [FREE Templates]

 It is used by government agencies, mortgage lenders, or prospective landlords to confirm that the employee has worked at the specified company.
 The letter gives details such as the current employer, employees’ full name, the job position in the organization, the starting date of their employment at that organization, and payment details and employment status.

-An employment verification letter can be used by an individual when seeking an employment opportunity in another organization, by landlords when letting property to an individual, or by financing departments, as they verify if the individual will be able to pay their loans.
+The letter can be used by an individual when seeking an employment opportunity in another organization, by landlords when letting property to an individual, or by financing departments, as they verify if the individual will be able to pay their loans.

-Free Templates & Samples
+Free Templates and Samples

 Whether you are verifying employment for a current or former employee, our templates provide a standardized format to ensure accurate and professional documentation.
 By utilizing these pre-built templates, you can easily customize the letter to include relevant information such as job titles, dates of employment, and salary details.
 Best of all, these templates are available for free download, allowing you to access and utilize these resources without any cost.
 Simplify the process of verifying employment with our professionally designed templates and provide a reliable source of information to assist in various employment-related matters.

-Employment verification letters have a great similarity with reference letters.
+The verification letters have a great similarity with reference letters.
 However, their main purpose is to prove that the individual is an employee of a given organization, and it is only written by the employer or human resource manager.
 Alternatively, a reference letter is a document that is written to recommend an individual to a job opportunity by stating their capabilities and values, which are in line with the requirements and can be written by either co-workers or friends.

 Background check varies with employment verification in that it focuses on a wider range of an individual’s life, such as criminal history, previous addresses, previous employers, or schools attended.
 However, its main aim is to acquire the history of an individual while an employer writes employment verification to confirm that an individual is or was an employee at that specific organization.

-Employment Verification vs. SSN Verification
+Employment verification vs. SSN verification

 Social security number verification is important and confidential information that cannot be disclosed without the consent of the employee.
-If the employee agrees for their social security number to be added to the employment verification letter, then write it.
+If the employee agrees for their social security number to be added to the letter, then write it.

 How to Respond to the Request?

-An effective response provides all the necessary information needed in the employment verification letter to avoid unnecessary calls for clarifications and revisions.
-Writing an employment verification letter may be tasking given that there are specific considerations you may be expected to adhere to including the following:
+Writing the letter may be tasking given that there are specific considerations you may be expected to adhere to including the following:

 Know your company’s policy

-As an employer, once you receive an employment verification letter request, it is essential to confirm if the company policy allows you to write such a letter.
+As an employer, once you receive the letter request, it is essential to confirm if the company policy allows you to write such a letter.
 Some verification letters are sent in as a template for you as an employer to fill in the required details.
 Therefore, it is important to follow your organizations’ policy and understand if you are supposed to use your letter or just complete details on a template letter.

 Stick to facts, don’t give opinions